terraform-ibm-modules/terraform-ibm-base-account-enterprise/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 <!-- Add a description of module(s) in this repo -->
-This module is a general base layer module for setting up a newly provisioned enterprise account with a default provision of:
+This module is a general base layer module for setting up a newly provisioned account with a default provision of:

 - Base Resource Group
 - IAM Account Settings
-- Activity Tracker routing + COS Bucket
+- Activity Tracker routing + COS instance and bucket
 - Trusted Profile + Access Group for Projects

 <!-- Below content is automatically populated via pre-commit hook -->